l1-ca0/l1-ca0.github.io/content/posts/cmu-course-reviews-1st-semester.md

 There's only one midterm that covers roughly the first 65% of the lecture materials.
 I found it relatively easy with sufficient preparation, though the class average was surprisingly low.
 This was likely due to the multiple-choice questions that required selecting all correct answers to receive any credit - almost all of my lost points came from this question format.

 **Highlights:**
-- The class invites multiple leading researchers in their field as guest lectuers.
+- The class invites multiple leading researchers in their field as guest speakers.
 - There is a student presentation session in pair where we can choose among several topics.
 I chose to present on the areas of the improvements for the seminal Wavenet paper.
 It was quite fun to learn more about wavenet and this is our [presentation slide](/Wavenet_%20A%20Generative%20Model%20for%20Raw%20Audio.pdf).
 - There is also a group project (up to three students).
 Most groups chose application domains like text, image or video generation.
 We did a project on tabular data instead -- applying interpretable DGM on credit card default prediction.
 This is our [project slide](/Interpretable_DGM_default_prediction.pdf).
-We managed to obtian full points for this project for the 2 presentations and final paper.
+We managed to obtian full points for the project in both presentations and final paper.

 **Would I recommend?**

 This class significantly overlaps with my other ML courses below.
 The overlap reinforced key concepts across multiple classes, deepening my understanding.
 However, I could have used that course slot to explore entirely new topics instead.
 It's the classic exploration vs. exploitation tradeoff 😏.
 I would recommend it if you want to learn more about DGM and its applications in various domains.

-Other good resources for this topic which I found helpful are the Deep Generative Modelling class from Stanford and Deep Unsupervised Learning from UC Berkeley.
+Other good resources for this topic which I found helpful are the Deep Generative Models class from Stanford and Deep Unsupervised Learning from UC Berkeley.

 ## 11-785: Introduction to Deep Learning